allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 microservices.
 For example, when a user runs a search query on our site, we send him the Listing page.
-This page collects data from several services: AllegroHeader, Cart, Search, Category Tree, Listing, SEO, Recommendations.
+This page collects data from several services: AllegroHeader, Cart, Search, Category Tree, Listing, SEO, Recommendations, etc.
 Some of them provides only data (like Search) and some provides ready-to-serve HTML fragments (like AllegroHeader).

 Each service is maintained by a separate team.<br/>